AB9IL/kiwisdr-helpers/README.md

 These scripts are written to parse the data file which lists the publicly accessible KiwiSDR servers at [kiwisdr.com/public](http://kiwisdr.com/public/) and used by [Dyatlov Mapmaker](https://github.com/priyom/dyatlov).
 After parsing raw KiwiSDR data, the scripts sort, filter, and restructure the data as html for building web pages.
 They build working pages by substituting current data into templates.

+You can do a lot of things with the methods you'll find in this code.
+For every kind of monitoring niche, there is a way to build up a list of the most suitable radios.
+Downloading the raw data takes several seconds on modest broadband, but processing it with these scripts is very fast - well under a second on the server.

 ### Files:

 #### stripper: